Working from Home, Business Email and Discipline

 What worked for me…

-In my view, virtual work environments will become more commonplace.
+In my view, virtual work environments will become even more commonplace.
 Businesses will discover they are more cost-effective (with the right employees).
 By becoming that type of employee, you will enhance your career opportunities.

 Employees will discover the added benefit of a better quality of life (no commute time, traffic, expensive wardrobes) and seek virtual opportunities.
 Win-win.